bbhuston/abm-quickstart-for-googlers/README.md

 gcert
 ```

-Now you are ready to run the following commmands from inside your new CloudTop session.
+Now you are ready to run the following commands from inside your new CloudTop session.

 ##### Download quickstart repo
 ```